komali2/blog/content/posts/onebag/index.md

 developing mine to this day.
 But, you will be more organized, each and every trip.

+## How Onebag

+### Clothes

+The biggest obstacle to reducing down to one bag while traveling is probably clothing.
+When we travel we tend to bring an outfit for every conceivable occasion, not to mention we want to have a different outfit for every day.
+But why?
+You'll never see the people out in about in the foreign country you're in ever again.
+Who's gonna know if you wear the same tshirt twice in a week?
+Or even two days in a row?

+So, first, mindset.
+You don't need a different outfit every day.
+You really only need a few items of clothing, depending on climate.
+You can get very creative with layers if you want to look a little different every day.
+When you choose clothing, you want each item to

+* Wash and dry easily (dry overnight in your hotel room, ideally)
+* Work for multiple functions, i.e., walking around all day, a night out, hiking
+* Pack small

+For all clothing, you'll prevent stinkiness by washing in your sink at night and hanging to dry overnight or during a day out.
+I actually find my clothes get cleaner this way than they do coming out of the drier, so hold your objections over cleanliness.

+Typically, I only pack one kind of pants that looks with with many different outfits and scenarios, so a khaki-ish colored sturdy pair of chinos.
+These are comfortable for all day city walking, work fine on a trail (especially if I roll the legs up), and will get me into most any club.
+Unlike jeans, they can wash and dry in a reasonable amount of time, if needed.

+I usually also pack one pair of stylish netless bathing shorts.
+I can swim in them, hike in them, go to the gym in them, wear them around on a hot day, and wear them at night in a hostel as pajamas.
+They wash and dry extremely quickly, and roll very small.

+Tops you can get very creative with.
+My typical is one or two light cotton white t-shirts that can be worn alone, under an open button down, or under a buttoned-up button down.
+That, alongside a stylish button-down, are all I need.
+I'll wear one in the gym
+in the morning and then get back to the hotel, wash it, and wear the other one while the gym shirt dries.
+Depending on the country, sometimes I don't really need the button down to get into clubs and bars.

+Jackets are tricky.
+If you can go without, do.
+Packability might be less important if you will literally be wearing it all day every day, but if there's a chance you will get too hot and need to carry it around in your bag, you'll be glad you went with a down jacket over a wool one that takes up 50% of your bag space.

+Socks and underwear can get controversial.
+I usually pack three pairs of underwear and go through washing cycles.
+I get really quick cleaning and drying Airism boxers from Uniqlo.
+To some people, the thought of washing their undies in the sink is disgusting.
+To those people I say, wash your ass in the shower better.
+As for socks, I bring one or at most two pairs.
+Darn Tough is an oft recommended brand, though I find they don't breath and make my feet too sweaty, so I just wear Uniqlo heattech.

 You don't need all the crap you bring traveling.
 Really, a different shirt for every day?
 A different pair of pants, shorts, skirt?
 Nah.
 You're traveling.